Engineering

 If you have any questions, please contact International Office at internationalstudent@hb.se

-During the spring semester we offer 5 different course packages at masters level.
+During the spring semester we offer 4 different course packages focusing on different aspects of Resource Recovery and Sustainable engineering.
 It is not possible to mix courses from different course packages.

 Sustainable Energy Processes